There are several ways to resolve a family dispute: family mediation, solicitors’ negotiations, and, as a last resort, applying to court.

 If you cannot agree on all the matters, and mediation breaks down, any agreements already made are not legally binding.

-Any proposals and agreements which have already been made during the mediation are informal and without legal status.
-However once both parties have reached agreement over their mediation proposals, they can be taken to their solicitors for formal drafting and submission to the court.
+Any proposals and agreements already made during the mediation are informal and without legal status.
+However, once both parties have reached an agreement over their mediation proposals, they can be taken to their solicitors for formal drafting and submission to the court.

-Couples who were never married can use mediation to sort out child contact arrangements and financial disputes if that becomes problematic during or after separation.
+Couples who were never married can use mediation to sort out child contact arrangements and financial disputes if they become problematic during or after separation.

 Parenting plans can be reviewed or updated annually during mediation to take account of any change in either party’s circumstances.